fiso64/slsk-batchdl/README.md

   (ignoring case and ws).
 Slower than name mode as it needs to read all file tags.

 ### m3u-cond, name-cond, tag-cond
-Default for checking in --music-dir: name-cond.
-  Same as the above modes but also checks whether the found file satisfies necessary conditions.
-  Equivalent to the above modes if no necessary conditions have been specified (except m3u-cond which always checks if the file exists).
+Same as the above modes but also checks whether the found file satisfies the configured conditions.
+Uses necessary conditions by default, run with --skip-existing-pref-cond to use preferred conditions instead.
+Equivalent to the above modes if no necessary conditions have been specified (except m3u-cond, which always checks if the file exists).
 May be slower and use a lot of memory for large libraries.

 ## Configuration
 ### Config Location: